escalier-lang/escalier-next/docs/rfcs/0002-exact-object-type.md

 # Summary

-Exact object types will prevent this issue by not allowing the assignment of any object with extra fields to a variable that's an exact object.
+Exact object are not allowed to have extra properties that aren't present in their inferred types.

 # Motivation